kmkr/splendid-nudibranch/content.md

 Location		Anilao, The Philippines
 Latin			Cerianthus sp. (not confirmed)
 Tags			2014 anemone
 Description		Not a true anemone, this animal construct a tube in the sand in which it lives.
 The entire body, including more than 200 tapering tentacles, can be retracted inside the tube for protection.
-This creature is a favored meal to some types of nudibranchs.

 DSC02594.jpg

 Title			Juvenile Boxfish
 Location		Anilao, The Philippines
-Latin
+Latin			Ostracion cubicus
 Tags			2014 boxfish
 Description		The members of the boxfish family displays a unique behavior of blowing into the sand of the sea floor to uncover buried food, such as tasty worms and shrimps.
 The boxfish is one of those animals being consistently cute its entire lifetime, not just as juvenile.